Sawyer-ghoti/Java-learn/README.md

 # Java-learn
-Some demo in java while self-education
+Some demos in java while self-education